samuelthomas2774/bd-hide-sidebars/README.md

 Hides sidebars in Discord so you have a little extra space and a cleaner view.
 Show them again by hovering over them.

+[This doesn't work too well with transparent themes](images/screenshot-transparent.png) as the channel and member lists are still visible behind the chat contents.
+You can add a background image to `.chat .content > div:first-child` to hide the channel/member lists.

 Installation
 ---